dojoteef/loltorch/README.md

 them based on a separate neural network which is the 'gate'.

-The results of the final k-fold cross validation are listed in the cross\_validation.txt file, showing the input parameters to the training and cross validation scores of each network tested.
+The results of the final k-fold cross validation are listed in the pretrained/README.md file, showing the parameters used for training and cross validation scores of each network tested.